ahmohbati/SecOn/Conference.md

 https://twitter.com/search?q=socaugusta&src=typd

 ### Security Onion Conference 2017
-This year's Security Onion Conference will be held in Augusta GA on Friday September 15, 2017 (please mark your calendar!).
+This year's Security Onion Conference will be held in Augusta, GA on Friday, September 15, 2017 (please mark your calendar!).
 Registration will open in June.

 #### CFP
 Want to speak at Security Onion Conference?
 We want to hear from you!